BartlomiejGaw/World-Development-Indicators-Dashboard/README.md

 "The Final Imputed Dataset benefits from kNN imputation, supplemented by interpolation to provide a seamless dataset that stands up to the rigorous demands of comparative international research.
 It has less columns and less countries to keep the integrity of the filled dataset." https://www.kaggle.com/datasets/samybaladram/databank-world-development-indicators

-In this project imputated data were used
+In this project imputated data were used.